-We are developing Cleviprex in a clinical trial program comprised of six Phase III clinical trials.
+We developed Cleviprex in a clinical trial program comprised of six Phase III clinical trials.
+The results of each of these trials were included in our applications for marketing approval.
 We completed two Phase III efficacy clinical trials of Cleviprex, which we refer to as the ESCAPE trials.
 The ESCAPE trials were designed to evaluate the effectiveness of Cleviprex in controlling blood pressure before and after cardiac surgery compared to a placebo control.
 Results in both trials met the protocol-defined objective, as measured by rates of treatment success, which was defined as at least 15% reduction in blood pressure within 30 minutes without the need to use an alternate drug.

-We have also completed three Phase III clinical trials, which we refer to as the ECLIPSE trials, to evaluate the safety of Cleviprex in approximately 1,500 patients in comparison to sodium nitroprusside, nicardipine and nitroglycerine, three leading blood pressure reducing agents, before, during and following cardiac surgery.
-Results in all three trials met the protocol-defined safety objectives, which included primary endpoints measured by the incidences of death, stroke, myocardial infarction and renal dysfunction, and secondary objectives involving the evaluation of adverse experiences with Cleviprex and its blood pressure lowering effect.
-We have also completed our sixth Phase III clinical trial of Cleviprex.
-In this trial, which we refer to as the VELOCITY trial, we evaluated Cleviprex in over 100 patients with acute severe hypertension in the emergency room and critical care unit.
+We have also completed three Phase III clinical trials, which we refer to as the ECLIPSE trials, to evaluate the safety of Cleviprex in approximately 1,500 patients in comparison to sodium nitroprusside, nicardipine and nitroglycerine, three leading blood pressure-reducing agents, before, during and following cardiac surgery.
+Results in all three trials met the protocol-defined safety objectives, which included primary endpoints measured by the incidences of death, stroke, myocardial infarction and renal dysfunction, and secondary objectives measuring blood pressure control.

+Our sixth Phase III clinical trial of Cleviprex, which we refer to as the VELOCITY trial, evaluated Cleviprex in over 100 patients with acute severe hypertension in the emergency room and critical care unit.
 Cleviprex met the primary endpoints of this study and demonstrated a rapid reduction in blood pressure, to a specified blood pressure range, in over 90% of patients within 30 minutes with a very low incidence of overshoot.
 Subset analyses, presented at the annual meeting of the Society of Clinical Care Medicine (SCCM) in February 2008, further demonstrated Cleviprex's safety and efficacy in high risk patients, such as those with heart and renal failure.
 According to such subset analyses, Cleviprex rapidly achieved and maintained blood pressure control in patients with renal dysfunction and patients with acute heart failure.